zendframework/zend-mvc-console/docs/book/migration/v2-to-v3.md

-# Migration: zend-mvc and zend-view v2 to zend-mvc-console
+# Version 2 to Version 3

 zend-mvc-console ports all console functionality from zend-mvc and zend-view v2 releases to a single component.
 As such, a number of classes were renamed that